 The literature indicates that many students underestimate the amount of time they need to commit to online learning.
 Superficially, it seems that not having to attend classes on a regular basis is appealing.
-Teachers, As instructors facilitate community-building, they need also to scaffold instruction, while enabling horizontal knowledge building among students who take responsibility for their own learning.

-too, find that their time commitments to both designing and teaching online are far greater than in ftf teaching (Mills et al., 2009).
+Teachers, too, find that their time commitments to both designing and teaching online are far greater than in ftf teaching (Mills et al., 2009).
 Hall and Knox (2009), along with many other researchers, note that additional time for reading emails is required by teacher educators and further, that this additional workload is not recognized by administrators.
-On the other hand, one study investigating an online model where traditional lectures were delivered online, but tutors held ftf tutorials weekly, concluded that the tutors found this model convenient and less time-consuming because they didn't have to be physically present at lectures, but could watch e-lectures in their offices (Ho, 2005).
+On the other hand, one study investigating an online model where traditional lectures were delivered online, but tutors held ftf tutorials weekly, concluded that the tutors found this model convenient and less timeconsuming because they didn't have to be physically present at lectures, but could watch e-lectures in their offices (Ho, 2005).